 Add in the vanilla and beat until combined.

 While the mixer is on, slowly add in the water a little at a time until you get the desired consistency.
 You may not need to use all the water.

 Step 1: Divide the Frosting and Frost One Layer

 Separate the frosting into 5 equal sections.

-Place one layer of cake on a cake plate/stand.
-Scoop ⅕ (about 1 cup) of frosting on top of the layer and use an icing spatula to spread it around.
+Place one layer of cake on the bottom of a cake plate/stand.
+Scoop ⅕ (about 1 cup) of the frosting on top and use an icing spatula to spread it around.

 Place another layer of cake on top; repeat this same process.
 Do this with 3 layers of cake.